ericallam/docrails/guides/source/getting_started.md

 $ bin/rails db:migrate
 ```

+To choose the status for the existing articles and comments you can add a default value to the generated migration files by adding the `default: "public"` option and launch the migrations again.
+You can also call in a rails console `Article.update_all(status: "public")` and `Comment.update_all(status: "public")`.

 TIP: To learn more about migrations, see [Active Record Migrations](
 active_record_migrations.html).

 We also have to permit the `:status` key as part of the strong parameter, in `app/controllers/articles_controller.rb`:

 ```ruby

   private
     def article_params
       params.require(:article).permit(:title, :body, :status)